Mervin F. Verbit: The twenty-four-dimensional religiosity measure

 Verbit theorized that each of the six components could be measured along the four dimensions (e.g. ritual is measured by ritual content, ritual frequency, ritual intensity, ritual centrality).

 Involvement in Jewish academic organizations

 Mervin Verbit served as the first president of the Association for the Social Scientific Study of Jewry (ASSJ), a cross-disciplinary organization of individuals whose research concerns the Jewish people throughout the world.
-He was president of the ASSJ from 1971 to 1973.Swatos, W. H., & Kivisto, P. (1998).
-Encyclopedia of religion and society.
-AltaMira Press.
+He was president of the ASSJ from 1971 to 1973.

 Verbit is currently a fellow at the Jerusalem Center for Public Affairs, a Jerusalem-based institute for Jewish policy research.

 Verbit served on Technical Advisory Committee for the National Jewish Population Study (NJPS) 2000-2001 national survey of American Jews.

 Verbit has organized two academic conferences for university faculty to familiarize themselves with topics relating to Israel.

 Sociological research on Soviet Jewry

 In 1976, Benjamin Fain initiated a sociological study on Soviet Jewry.
 After emigrating to Israel in 1977, Fain and Verbit published the study on the Jewish identity of Soviet Jews.
 The study was published in 1984, through the Jerusalem Center for Public Affairs.
 The report recounts the extraordinary faithfulness of Soviet Jews to the surviving remnants of Judaism under the rule of the Soviet Union.